Barcelona's City Centre - A Local Expert Guides You Around One Day in the City Off The Beaten Tourist Track.

 Opening Times:

-Once the day is over and its time to rest your weary head and your full belly, take a stroll through Barcelona's streets and enjoy how they twinkle in the night-time.
+Once the day is over and it's time to rest your weary head and your full belly, take a stroll through Barcelona's streets and enjoy how they twinkle in the night-time.
 That's if you're not planning to hit the bars and clubs, of course!
 Barcelona city centre has something to offer everyone.